saidvandeklundert/saidvandeklundert.github.io/_posts/2019-09-2-juniper-cisco_ios_xr_6vpe.md

 Enable IPv6 tunneling
 =====================

-This step is required on Juniper devices only.
 When the PEs advertise the IPv6 route for the VRF, the next-hop attribute is an IPv4-mapped IPv6 address that is automatically derived from the loopback IP address of the advertising PE.

 When we configure IPv6 tunneling on a Juniper device, we copy all the IPv4 destinations from the `inet.3` table to the `inet6.3` table.
+This step is required on Juniper devices only.
+No equivalent configuration is required to enable an IOS XR to resolve IPv4 mapped IPv6 addresses.

-On `vmx5`, `vmx6`, `vmx14` and `vmx15`, we configure the following:
+The only device participating with 6VPE are the RRs and the PEs.
+For that reasons, on `vmx5`, `vmx6`, `vmx14` and `vmx15`, we configure the following:

 ```
 set protocols mpls ipv6-tunneling